Phase coding semi-quantum key distribution system based on the Single-state protocol: The Single-state protocol

 \section{The Single-state protocol}

-Cause the main work of this paper is carried out around the Single-state protocol, we briefly introduce the protocol.
-In 2009, Zou et al. proposed the semi-quantum key distribution protocol using less than four states\cite{RN668} based on the BKM07 protocol.
-In the Single-state protocol, Alice only needs to prepare one state, which greatly reduces the preparation difficulty of the quantum side.
-The protocol process is as follows:

-Bob prepares a quantum bit in the $\left| + \right\rangle $ state and sends it to Alice.
+Since this paper focuses on the Single-state protocol, we briefly introduce it.
+In the Single-state protocol, Bob only needs to prepare one state, which greatly reduces the preparation difficulty of the quantum user.
+The protocol process is as follows: Bob prepares a quantum bit in the $\left| + \right\rangle $ state and sends it to Alice.
 Alice randomly chooses one of two classical operations upon receiving the quantum bit: (1) CTRL: returns the received quantum bit directly; (2) SIFT: measures the received quantum bit in Z basis, prepares the same quantum bit as her measured result, and sends it back to Bob.
 Bob randomly chooses to measure the returned quantum bit in either the Z basis or the X basis.
 Bob announces his measurement basis choice, and Alice announces her operation.
-As a result: If Alice chooses SIFT and Bob chooses Z-basis measurement, the resulting bit is called a SIFT-Z bit.
+As a result: If Alice chooses SIFT and Bob chooses Z-basis measurement, the resulting bits are named SIFT-Z bit.
 These bits contain information exchanged between Alice and Bob and can be used as the raw key.
-If Alice chooses CTRL and Bob chooses X-basis measurement, the resulting bits are called CTRL-X bits.
-Bob checks the error rate of the CTRL-X bits, and if the error rate exceeds the set threshold, the protocol is aborted.
+If Alice chooses CTRL and Bob chooses X-basis measurement, the resulting bits are named CTRL-X bits.
+Bob checks the error rate of the CTRL-X bits, and if the error rate exceeds the set threshold, the protocol is terminated.
 Furthermore, Alice and Bob choose a portion of the SIFT-Z bits to check the error rate.
-If the error rate of this portion of bits is higher than the set threshold, the protocol is aborted.
+If the error rate of this portion of bits is higher than the set threshold, the protocol is terminated.
 Finally, Alice and Bob use the remaining SIFT-Z bits as information bits (INFO bits).